Faster drug discovery leveraging digital human twin and quantum technology

 There is a significant gap between the worlds of cutting-edge genomic research (bench) and everyday healthcare (bedside).
 To fill this gap, an active process of genomics translation is necessary.

-Global Portfolio Head, Healthcare and Life Sciences
+Global Portfolio Head, Life Sciences

 Senior Consultant, Life Sciences